dickersontd1/CS-499/README.md

 ### **Collaborating in a Team Environment**

-Throughout the program, I had the opportunity to collaborate with peers on various projects, which enhanced my ability to **work effectively in a team environment**.
+Throughout the program, I had the opportunity to collaborate with peers and my proffessor on various projects, which enhanced my ability to **work effectively in a team environment**.
 Collaboration is essential in the software industry, where projects often require input from multiple stakeholders and team members.
-In group projects, I contributed by **sharing my technical expertise, offering constructive feedback**, and ensuring that our solutions were **well-structured and aligned with project goals**.
+In group projects, I contributed by **sharing my technical skills**, and ensuring that our solutions were **well-structured and aligned with project goals**.
 These experiences have prepared me to collaborate effectively with others, whether in a development team or when working with cross-functional teams in a professional setting.

 ---